gemc/home/_examples/basic/simple_flux.md

 ## Digitization

-The %%FluxPlane%% is are associated to the `flux` digitization (one of the available GEMC pre-built routines) in `geometry.py`, with identifier %%1%%.
+The %%FluxPlane%% is associated with the `flux` digitization (one of the available GEMC pre-built routines) in `simple_flux.py`, with identifier %%flux_plane = 1%%.

 ```python
 gvolume.digitization = "flux"